Holmes Community College (HCC) Development Foundation has launched a new opportunity

 brand and includes the college's prominent catchphrase No Place Like Holmes.
 Tags

 are numbered as they are purchased.
-The cost of the tag is $53 plus the cost of your

 Dr. Lindy McCain, Vice President of Institutional Research and Student Affairs and